You are currently viewing Friends With Benefits After 50: Can It Really Work (or Is It Risky)?

 Real Talk: Choosing what fits your life right now is not avoidance — it’s self-respect.

-What Friends With Benefits Actually Means After 50
+What Friends With Benefits After 50 Really Looks Like

 FWB after 50 often looks very different than it did at 25.